chrisjonesdesign85/Learning-Notes/README.md

 # Notes explaining the journey into pen testing.

-Sectionned off into files based on broad topics.
+These are sectioned off into files based on broad topics.
 These notes are ever growing.